AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 CREATE INDEX idx_fact_sales_customer_date ON bens.fact_sales (customer_id, order_date);

---A. STOCK INVENTORY MANAGEMENT: Focuses on managing and analyzing inventory levels to optimize stock and prevent shortages or overstocking.
+-- A. STOCK INVENTORY MANAGEMENT: Focuses on managing and analyzing inventory levels to optimize stock and prevent shortages or overstocking.

 -- 1. Which products have zero stock / are at risk of stockout /normal stock / are overstocked ?
 -- Helps identify products needing restocking to avoid lost sales and optimize inventory levels.